PatanL/data-retrieval-api/README.md

 ## Issues and Future Work

 In this section, please list all know issues, limitations, and possible areas for future improvement.
-For example:

 * Add multi-column indexes to improve query performance.
 * Update the schema of the database to reflect changes in the OpenAlex dataset.
 The previous version of the OpenAlex schema can be accessed at this link: https://gist.github.com/richard-orr/4c30f52cf5481ac68dc0b282f46f1905.
 The updated version of the OpenAlex schema is available at this link: https://github.com/ourresearch/openalex-documentation-scripts/blob/main/openalex-pg-schema.sql.